 North Carolina puppy stolen from terminally ill girl, 5, with brain cancer: police

-A puppy belonging to a terminally ill five-year-old girl in Burlington, North Carolina was recently stolen, according to local authorities and the girl’s family.
+A puppy belonging to a terminally ill 5-year-old girl in Burlington, North Carolina, was recently stolen, according to local authorities and the girl’s family.

-Shala Browning and her family, including her five-year-old daughter Zakaia Gray who has brain cancer, left the house last Saturday to celebrate Zakaia’s birthday.
+Shala Browning and her family, including her 5-year-old daughter Zakaia Gray who has brain cancer, left the house last Saturday to celebrate Zakaia’s birthday.
 When they returned home, her 11-week-old American Bully puppy was missing.

 “I usually take [Annabella May] everywhere with us.
 I am trying to get her kennel trained, so I was like ‘She will be OK for a couple of hours.’
 We went out to Durham for my birthday dinner, and when we got back, she was gone,” Browning told the Burlington Times-News.

 Officials with the Burlington Police Department were called shortly after and confirmed that only the puppy was stolen during the break in.
-Browning told the paper that she suspects the robber made his or her way into the home through a soon-to-be repaired broken window on a door.
+Browning told the paper that she suspects the robber made his or her way into the home through a soon-to-be-repaired broken window on a door.

 The puppy, named Annabella May, has served as a companion for Zakaia, who was told she has up to six months to live.

-“It helps for all of us,” Browning said Annabella May.
-“It was a comfort for us to have a little puppy around.”
+“It was a comfort for us to have a little puppy around,” Browning said of Annabella May.

 Authorities, who are still investigating the incident, encourage anyone with information to call the Burlington Police Department at 336-229-3500.